JynxZz/Init-Project/README.md

 - Using the `select` method to create an interactive menu
 - Creating tests (possibly using BATS)
-- Completing the documentation (Check ✅ ?)
+- Completing the documentation (Check ✅ ?):
+    1. Complete the `How to Run`
+    2. Be sure to explain well the process for the copy and aliases
 - Consolidate and reformat some redundant functions

 ## Usage